 f.
-Process for Level of Care Evaluation/Reevaluation: Per 42 CFR § 441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
+Process for Level of Care Evaluation/Reevaluation: Per 42 CFR §441.303(c)(1), describe the process for evaluating waiver applicants for their need for the level of care under the waiver.
 If the reevaluation process differs from the evaluation process, describe the differences:

-DHCS determines applicant's LOC eligibility for enrollment into the HCBA Waiver, and both DHCS and the Waiver Agencies authorize services based on medical necessity to maintain the applicant's health, welfare, and safety in the community setting or residence.
-The Waiver Agency or DHCS may assess and approve services as long as the Waiver services (e.g., nursing services provided by licensed personnel (registered nurse, licensed vocational nurse, certified home health aides), habilitation services provided by trained, supervised personnel, and case management services, etc.), are of medical necessity.
-Medical necessity is defined as set forth in Welfare and Institutions Code §14059.5, as follows: A service is of a "medical necessity" when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain.
+DHCS determines HCBA Waiver enrollment, and both DHCS and the Waiver Agencies authorize services based on medical necessity to maintain the applicant's health, welfare, and safety in the community setting or residence.
+The Waiver Agency or DHCS may assess and approve services as long as the Waiver services (e.g., nursing services provided by licensed personnel (registered nurse, licensed vocational nurse, certified home health aides), habilitation services provided by trained, supervised personnel, and case management services, etc.), are medically necessary.
+Medical necessity is defined as set forth in Welfare and Institutions Code §14059.5, as follows: A service is "medically necessary" or of a "medical necessity" when it is reasonable and necessary to protect life, to prevent significant illness or significant disability, or to alleviate severe pain.